wpatrickmorgan/event-translator/livekit-agent/test_event_flow.md

 Previously the room was created when the event was created.
 Now it's only created when started.

 ### ✅ FIXED: No room metadata found
-Room now always has metadata when created since it's only created during the start process.
+Agent now fetches configuration from the app's API instead of relying on room metadata.

 ## Verification Checklist

 - [ ] Create event - verify NO agent dispatch
-- [ ] Start event - verify agent joins with metadata
+- [ ] Start event - verify agent joins and fetches config from API
 - [ ] Admin audio - verify agent receives and translates
 - [ ] Attendee join - verify translation received
 - [ ] End event - verify agent leaves cleanly